TheRipperJhon/BoopSuite/README.md

 `boop -i wlan1 -c 11`

-Note: Will do error checking if you specify a channel the card doesnt support and is ready for cards supporting the 5GHz network.
+Note: Will do error checking if you specify a channel the card doesn't support and is ready for cards supporting the 5GHz network.

 #### Kill any interfering tasks: